Covid-19 Business Resources

-NEW: Tarrant County Small Business Assistance Grants
+CLOSED: Tarrant County Small Business Assistance Grants

 This program is designed to provide financial assistance to very small businesses that have been adversely affected by the current COVID-19 public health emergency.
 The application period begins 10 a.m.
 June 22, 2020, and ends July 1, 2020 at 6 p.m.
 Learn more and apply.

 - U.S. Senate Committee on Small Business & Entrepreneurship: Guide to the CARES Act